Josephine has an MA in Comparative Literature from l'Université de Rouen in France, a bilingual BEd from Laurentian

 Josephine LoRe is a Calgary-based poet and writer who has published two collections of poetry, prose and photography, “Unity” and “The Cowichan Series”, a Calgary Herald Bestseller.
 She and musician Jim Jackson released a cd for The Cowichan Series which features his original arrangements and her spoken word.
 She published her first short story, "Cornflower" in 2019.

-Her poems have been published in Canada, the United States, Great Britain and Japan, India and soon China.
+Her poems have been published in Canada, the United States, England, Japan, India, Wales, China, France and Ireland.